ahmadjaved97/ImageClusterViz/README.md

 The tool is designed to be flexible, allowing users to choose between different models and clustering methods, and to either calculate features on the fly or use precomputed ones.

+### Reusing Precomputed Features
+To avoid recomputing features every time you adjust the number of clusters or clustering method, the program saves the extracted features in a pickle file.
+You can enable this feature by setting the appropriate flag in the code to load precomputed features:

 ## Usage

 ### Prerequisites